quizcanners/Playtime-Painter/Quiz cAnners/Readme.txt

 HOW TO USE IT IN PLAYTIME:

-    In MonoBehaviour that needs to have playtime interface create the following code: pegi.GameView.Window window = new pegi.GameView.Window();
+    In MonoBehaviour that that you want a playtime interface for, create the following code: pegi.GameView.Window window = new pegi.GameView.Window();
 	public void OnGUI() =>	window.Render(this, "TITLE");